Floating island (dessert): Preparation

 Floating island typically consists of a meringue served floating on a light custard sauce.
 Some variations invert this by using a thicker sauce served on top of the meringue instead.

 To make the meringue, the egg whites are beaten with sugar and poured into a mold that may be lined with caramelised sugar.
 It is then steamed in the oven in a bain-marie.
 Once the meringue is cooked and chilled, the sauce is poured on a serving plate, and the unmolded meringue placed on the sauce to "float".

-Cultural depictions

-In the 1957 film Desk Set, Katharine Hepburn's character Bunny Watson served Richard Sumner (Spencer Tracy) floating island dessert.

-In Jack London's story, The Apostate, floating island is a dish that holds a near-mythical ideal to the working class lead character.

-Floating island is mentioned in the Maud Hard Lovelace book Heaven to Betsy.

-In the Nancy Drew mystery story The Hidden Staircase, floating island is served at Twin Elms.

-In American Horror Story: Coven, floating island is one of Myrtle Snow's favorite desserts after key lime pie.